Agentopians/WeAi/ARCHITECTURE.md

 # Agent Architecture

-This diagram illustrates the architecture of the Week in Ethereum News AI Edition system, incorporating the AI-Agentic Journalism Workflow.
+This diagram illustrates the architecture of the Week in Ethereum News AI Edition system, incorporating the AI-Agentic Journalism Workflow and the Two-Token Model.

 ```mermaid
 graph TD